Learning Disability Today

 Low uptake of health checks is “concerning”

-The authors of the study note that they were only able to include people with an intellectual disability that had a health check coded in their medical records, however, it is likely that some participants had undergone a health check but it was not in their notes.
+The authors of the study note that they were only able to include people with a learning disability that had a health check coded in their medical records, however, it is likely that some participants had undergone a health check but it was not in their notes.

 They estimate the study could be missing a third of the people who received a health check, and therefore the true difference between those who have health checks and those who do not may be larger than the research detected.